-Trump walks out of talks on shutdown, bemoans 'total waste of time'
+Trump storms out of talks on shutdown, bemoans 'total waste of time'

 Trump attended a lunch meeting of Senate Republicans on Wednesday and emerged to declare unwavering support for the tough stance he has taken on funds for the wall.

-Asked afterward if he got the impression in the meeting that the shutdown would end soon, Republican Senator Tim Scott said: “I did not.
+Asked if he got the impression in the meeting that the shutdown would end soon, Republican Senator Tim Scott said: “I did not.
 I think we’re going to be here a while.”

-Later in the week, Pelosi plans to force votes that one-by-one provide the money to operate departments ranging from Homeland Security and Justice to State, Agriculture, Commerce and Labor.
+Pelosi plans more votes this week that one-by-one would provide money to operate departments ranging from Homeland Security and Justice to State, Agriculture, Commerce and Labor.

-By using a Democratic majority to ram those bills through the House, Pelosi is hoping enough Senate Republicans back her up and abandon Trump’s wall gambit.
+Able to get the bills through the House because of the Democratic majority, Pelosi is hoping some Senate Republicans back her up and abandon Trump’s wall gambit.

-The political maneuvering comes amid a rising public backlash over the suspension of some government activities that has resulted in the layoffs of hundreds of thousands of federal workers.
+The political maneuvering comes amid a rising public backlash over the suspension of government activities that has resulted in the layoffs of hundreds of thousands of federal workers.

 Other “essential” employees are being required to report to work, but without pay for the time being.

-On Thursday, Trump travels to the border to highlight an immigration “crisis” that his base of conservative supporters wants him to address.
+On Thursday, Trump travels to the border to highlight what he calls an immigration “crisis.”

 With tempers running high over Trump’s demand for $5.7 billion just for this year to fund wall construction, there are doubts Pelosi’s plan will succeed in forcing the Senate to act.

-McConnell has not budged from his hard line of refusing to bring up any government funding bill that does not have Trump’s backing even as a few members of his caucus have called for an end to the standoff.
+McConnell has not budged from his hard line of refusing to bring up any government funding bill without Trump’s backing even as a few members of his caucus have called for an end to the standoff.

-The funding fight stems from Congress’ inability to complete work by a September, 2018, deadline on funding all government agencies.
-It did, however, appropriate money for about 75 percent of the government by that deadline - mainly military and health-related programs.
+The funding fight stems from Congress’ inability to complete work by a deadline last September on funding all government agencies.
+It did, however, appropriate money for about 75 percent of the government on time - mainly military and health-related programs.

-U.S. airport security workers and air traffic controllers working without pay have been warning that security and safety could be compromised if the government shutdown continues, but the Trump administration said that staffing is adequate and travelers have not faced unusual delays.
+U.S. airport security workers and air traffic controllers working without pay have warned that security and safety could be compromised if the shutdown continues, but the Trump administration said staffing is adequate and travelers have not faced unusual delays.

 Union officials said some TSA officers have already quit because of the shutdown and many are considering quitting.

-Ratings agency Fitch warned that it could cut the U.S. triple-A sovereign debt credit rating later this year if the shutdown proves prolonged and Congress fails to raise the legal limit on the nation’s debt in a timely manner.
+Ratings agency Fitch warned that it could cut the U.S. triple-A sovereign debt credit rating later this year if the shutdown proves prolonged and Congress fails to raise the legal limit on the national debt in a timely manner.

-“If this shutdown continues to March 1 and the debt ceiling becomes a problem several months later, we may need to start thinking about the policy framework, the inability to pass a budget...and whether all of that is consistent with triple-A,” Fitch’s global head of sovereign ratings James McCormack said at an event in London.

 Reporting by Richard Cowan; Additional reporting by Amanda Becker, Roberta Rampton, David Morgan and Susan Heavey in Washington and Helen Reid in London; Writing by John Whitesides; Editing by Alistair Bell and Peter Cooney